 2. Foster a Desire for Change at All Levels

 Again, the shift to a product mentality must permeate all levels of the organization.
+Your cross-functional team from various departments in an organization should all embrace change.
 This means initial buy-in from the executive team, who will have to champion the culture shift required to be successful.
 The C-suite must start to think of the business as a digital product company that offers insurance rather than an insurance company that builds software.

 3. Conduct a Self-Assessment & Evaluation

 It should be clear at this point that the move to a product-first approach doesn’t start with technology.
-But, for technology to serve its role in enabling the development of new products, the company must first understand where it’s at from an organizational and IT perspective.
+But, for technology to serve its role in enabling the development of new insurance products, the insurance company must first understand where it’s at from an organizational and IT perspective.
 What needs to change to become more agile?
 How can processes be altered or re-invented to embrace the idea of continuous improvement and continuously evolving strategy?
-And how can IT support those changes?
+And how can IT support those changes and create risk prevention methods?
 What do they need to make this shift a reality?